stephaneey/azure-apim-extension/overview.md

 is good to associate the release of your backends APIs with their corresponding facade APIs published against the API Gateway.
 On top of the API Management integration, the extension also ships with an API Security Checker that helps validating that all endpoints of an API are well secured, this is of course only applicable to non-public APIs.
 # Release Notes
+## v2.0.1/5
+* Minor improvements in the policy templates
+* Product creation task revisited to with visibility rules
+* Support of OAuth2 servers and OpenID Connect integration.
+Note that if you double check the authorization settings in the portal, you might need to refresh the page multiple times before it gets rendered correctly.
 ## v2.0 - new features
 The below features were added.